-Gateway Sub-areas: The Land Use designations within the Gateway Plan Area, each of which provides for differing types and intensities of development.
+Gateway Sub-areas: The Land Use designations within the Gateway Plan Area, each of which provides for differing types and intensities of development, describe the Combining Zones.
 The various sub-areas are described in detail under the Land Use section of this document.
 See Figure 4: General Plan Land Use Designations with the Gateway Area.